Mariano Frúmboli: Career

-Two years later he started dancing with Victoria Vieyra and then with Teté Rusconi.
+Two years later, he started dancing with Victoria Vieyra and then with Teté Rusconi.
 Victoria took him to Gustavo Naveira's and Fabián Salas's training group.

-Between 1994 and 1998 he studied with the masters Ricardo Barrios and Victoria Vieyra, practicing and consolidating his style.
+Between 1994 and 1998 he studied with the masters Ricardo Barrios and Victoria Vieyra.
 He then followed other famous teachers, including: Luis Solanas and Cecilia Troncoso, Carla Marano, Tete and Maria, Alejandro Suaya and Elina Roldan, Graciela Gonzales and Patricia Lamberti, Julio Balmaceda and Valencia Batik.
-During this period he was noted for his performances with Victoria Vieyra, Eugenia Ramirez and Claudia Jacobsen.
+During this period he performed alongside Victoria Vieyra, Eugenia Ramirez and Claudia Jacobsen.
 Following continued to study with Gustavo Naveira and Fabián Salas.
-In October 1998, along with Victoria Vieyra, Chicho arrived in Europe.
+In October 1998, along with Victoria Vieyra, Frúmboli arrived in Europe.
 He settled first in France and then in Belgium where he presented and taught tango nuevo.

-He first partnered with a dancer named Laura.
+Frúmboli first partnered with a dancer named Laura.
 Shortly after, in 1999, he started performing with Lucía Mazer with whom he worked for the next 4 years.
-He has happened to call this period the most creative of his career.
+Frúmboli has called this period the most creative of his career.

-After breaking up and ending his intense professional and personal relationship with Lucia he partnered with Eugenia Parrilla from 2003 until 2006.
+After ending his professional and personal relationships with Lucia, he partnered with Eugenia Parrilla from 2003 until 2006.
 In an interview he called these years his most "artistic years".

 Currently he tours and performs with Juana Sepúlveda, a partnership since 2007.

-He performed live with numerous tango orchestras and even neotango groups such as Gotan Project, Tanghetto and Narcotango.
-Since 2009 Chicho and Juana teach and perform at the annual Tango Element Festival in Baltimore, Maryland DC.
+Frúmboli performed live with tango orchestras and neotango groups such as Gotan Project, Tanghetto and Narcotango.
+Since 2009, Chicho and Juana teach and perform at the annual Tango Element Festival in Baltimore, United States.